Attacks on Public Health Put Our Kids' COVID Protection at Risk: Part 1 of 3

 I expect that to continue without disruption now that the CDC recommends COVID vaccines twice a year for many groups, which includes anticipating that the same twice-a-year recommendation will be extended to other groups in the summer.

-Though, that really depends on the new administration and how much concerted effort we can direct at the new FDA and CDC leadership…
+Though, that depends on the new administration and how much concerted effort we can direct at the latest FDA and CDC leadership…

-If left to their own devices, then I would expect that not to happen.
+If left to their own devices, I would expect that not to happen.

 But… regarding Novavax..?

-The shorter expiration dates are annoying, though pretty standard for moving from multi-dose vials that often led to unnecessarily wasted shots, to single-dose packs that, other than the boxes and syringes themselves, have almost no waste.
+The shorter expiration dates are annoying, though pretty standard for moving from multi-dose vials that often led to unnecessarily wasted shots to single-dose packs that, besides the boxes and syringes themselves, have almost no waste.

-If you didn’t know, at different points there were five and ten-dose vials, except once opened, any unused doses had to be destroyed at the end of the day…
+If you didn’t know, there were five and ten-dose vials at different points.
+Except once opened, any unused doses had to be destroyed at the end of the day…

-So, if demand was low, they had to discard whatever was left over every day.
+So, if demand was low, they had to discard whatever was left over daily.

-And when a pharmacy only gets 10 vials total… if only one person gets a shot that day, then nine shots are wasted to administer just the one dose.
+When a pharmacy only gets 10 vials, if only one person gets a shot that day, then nine shots are wasted to administer just one dose.

 It wasn’t a great system when only the unvaccinated were allowed it at initial rollout.